adambard/learnxinyminutes-docs/d.html.markdown

 our getter and setter methods, and keep the clean syntax of accessing members directly!

-Other object-oriented goodness for all your enterprise needs include `interface`s, `abstract class`es, and `override`ing methods.
+Other object-oriented goodies at our disposal include `interface`s, `abstract class`es, and `override`ing methods.